 If they are just things like an unexpected friend coming into town and it means a celebratory dinner you didn’t anticipate, you have to be flexible with your budget and pull money from one bucket to another.

 How To Budget – Step 5: Adjust and Repeat

-As the month is coming to a close, it’s important to adjust the budget for the next month and repeat the budgeting process.
-This will become 2nd nature and you’ll look forward to the process, especially when you realize the impact it is making (see your wealth grow or debt balance drop).
-If you have a disappointing month, stick with it and make up for it the next month!
+As the month is coming to a close, it’s essential to adjust the budget for the next month and repeat the budgeting process.
+Over time, budgeting like this will become 2nd nature, and you’ll look forward to the process, especially when you realize the impact it is making (see your wealth grow or debt balance drop).
+If you have a disappointing month, stick with it, and make up for it the next month!